 In the first place, you must avoid taking hefty amounts of cash for a trip.
 Instead, take your bank cards with you and place them in different locations that are not easily accessible.
 To deal with emergencies, stash your cash separately.

 Sometimes, it becomes difficult and daunting to manage your trip under budget.
-But to make it happen, you can rely on technology and the latest trends that can give you the advantage to stay under budget.
+But to make it happen, you can rely on technology and the latest trends that can give you the advantage of staying under budget.
 Moreover, traveling in a group is more affordable compared to solo trips.
 You can avail of promotional offers and discounts on groups that are hard to grab for solo travelers.
 Group travels also minimize the traveling costs by dividing the expenses.

 Featured Photo by Tirachard Kumtanom from Pexels